-In healthcare, commissioning is sometimes perceived as the ‘dog that doesn’t bark’Director of policy and strategytweet this
+In healthcare, commissioning is sometimes perceived as the ‘dog that doesn’t bark’Director of Policy and Strategy and Deputy Chief Executivetweet this

 At NHS Providers we have recently asked trust leaders and those involved in commissioning for their views on commissioning’s future and how it needs to change to deliver better health outcomes.
 For me, it was interesting to explore the five key interlinked and overlapping themes that emerged from our conversations: